Best salon spa funding

 Beauty businesses are tricky to fund: hybrid revenue (W-2 staff, booth renters, commission splits), seasonal swings around weddings and holidays, and equipment that ranges from $30 shears to $120K lasers.
-A lender that doesn't understand the model declines you.
+A funder that doesn't understand the model declines you.
 Here's how salon and spa funding actually works.

-Why one lender doesn't understand your salon
+Why one funder doesn't understand your salon

 📦

-One lender = doesn't get the model
+One funder = doesn't get the model

 Hybrid revenue and high-ticket equipment trip their box.
 They decline you or demand a big down payment on a laser they don't understand.